 You interrogate each potential witness separately.
 Your husband texts “I don’t have it!”
 The exclamation mark might normally arouse suspicion, but his alibi is airtight: he’s out of town.
 You get to the perpetrator/victim’s younger sibling before she’s even out of bed.
 No, she hasn’t seen it either.
 The cats both look guilty but they always look like that.
 Actually, the one cat looks guilty while the other probably looks hungry.
 You release them and they slink off to stalk the fish tank and eat a little kibble.

 Your key witness is pretty sure she last wore the retainer the night before last.
 She isn’t sure where she was when she took it out.
-The hot pink case you couldn’t miss if you were blind sits on the bathroom counter ominously empty, like a missing child’s shoe found by the side of the road.
+The hot pink case you couldn’t miss if you were blind sits on the bathroom counter empty, like a missing child’s shoe found by the side of the road.

 Your witness isn’t sure when and where she last saw her retainer.
 It might have been on her bedside table.
 It might have been on a placemat.
-You’ve been at this game long enough to know grabbing them by the collar while crying why in god’s name don’t you remember?
+You’ve been at this game long enough to know grabbing her by the collar while crying why in god’s name don’t you remember?
 Why?? won’t get any answers, though it might make you feel better.

 When you re-read the victim’s statement, you keep going back to the part where she said I hope I didn’t throw it away in the bathroom.
 You didn’t get this far ignoring hunches.
-You can no longer ignore the garbage like the snakes in Pee-Wee Herman’s heroic pet store rescue scene.
+You can no longer put off the garbage like the snakes in Pee-Wee Herman’s heroic pet store rescue scene.
 You must go in.

 The garbage does not disappoint.
 You don’t find the retainer, but it is even more disgusting than anticipated.
 What even is that one thing and where did it come from?
 You check under the bed, in drawers the victim clearly hasn’t opened since 2011, the top of the refrigerator, the mailbox.
 You frisk the cats but they misinterpret and purr.